sharifbhuiyan/Pewlett-Hackard-Analysis/README.md

-- <p align="justify"> A retiring_titles table has been created that showing the Number of Retiring Employees by most recent Title.
+- <p align="justify"> A retiring_titles table has been created that showing the number of retiring employees by most recent title.
 From this table, we could know that total number of retiring employees is 72458.
 <p>

-  Code :
 Retiring Title Table :

 <p align="center">